Hero

 Pros

-• Simple, intuitive dashboard that anyone can understand
+• Simple dashboard that anyone can read

 Cons